kenwalger/pilotweather/README.md

 pilotweather
 ============

-Node.js app to gets the airport status for any major airport, including known delays and weather data from NOAA..
+Node.js app to get the airport status for any major airport, including known delays and weather data from NOAA..

 The JSON data comes from http://weather.gov and the NOAA's National Weather Service via the FAA's API (instructions for the API http://services.faa.gov/).

+###Useage

 From a command prompt, run the app using